 Finding the Best Worm Castings: A Buyer's Guide

-If you want to treat your soil and plants with nutritious fertilizer, you should get a bag of worm castings.
+To treat your soil and plants with nutritious fertilizer, get a bag of worm castings.
 Worm castings have numerous advantages over other fertilizers.
-To learn about those and worm castings generally, take a look at this helpful buying guide.
+To learn about those benefits and worm castings in general, take a look at this helpful buying guide.

 How to Pick the Right Worm Castings